askmike/gekko/docs/internals/events.md

 - What: An object singaling the fact that the trader will ignore the advice.
 - When: At the same time as the advice event if the trader will NOT try to trade.
-- Subscribe: Your plugin can subscribe to this event by registering the `processTradeAborted` method.
+- Subscribe: You can subscribe to this event by registering the `processTradeAborted` method.
 - Example:
       {
         id: [number identifying this unique trade]
         action: [either "buy" or "sell"],
         date: [moment object, exchange time trade completed at],
-        portfolio: [object containing amount in currency and asset],
-        balance: [number, total worth of portfolio],
-        reason: "Not enough funds"
-      }
+        reason: [string explaining why the trade was aborted] }

 ### tradeCompleted event

-- What: An object containing details of a completed trade.
+- What: Details of a completed trade.
 - When: Some point in time after the tradeInitiated event.
-- Subscribe: Your plugin can subscribe to this event by registering the `processTradeCompleted` method.
+- Subscribe: You can subscribe to this event by registering the `processTradeCompleted` method.
 - Example:
       {
         id: [number identifying this unique trade]